kroll-software/TheBrain/README.md

 ## 📋 Roadmap (WIP)

 - [ ] Refinement of Hebbian learning kernels.
-- [ ] Expansion of the custom widget hierarchy for better visualization.
-- [ ] Further optimization of the `WM_LBUTTONDOWN` activation fix.
 - [ ] API documentation for external training dataset ingestion.

 ---